Title Brands Explained: Salvage vs Rebuilt vs Junk vs Flood

 Is a rebuilt title always bad?

 Not always, but it increases risk.
 Some rebuilt vehicles are repaired properly with documentation; others are not.
+NHTSA estimates the average salvage rebuild lowers resale value by approximately $4,000 versus a clean-title equivalent, but a well-documented rebuild with photos and a clean inspection can be a reasonable purchase if priced 20–30% below clean book value.
 Inspection and paperwork verification are mandatory.

 Can title brands differ by state or country?